In Egypt, host of COP27, a small step toward green energy

 The Egyptian government has revealed few details on how it will implement or finance the 2035 vision — or the revised 2030 plan the U.S. and Germany mentioned Friday in a joint statement with Egypt.
 Foreign investment will likely play a big part, as countries in Europe look south for solar power.
 The European Bank for Reconstruction and Development has allotted $10 billion of funding for over 150 projects across Egypt, with Benban claimed as one of its major successes.

-‘‘It offers great potential for us and other investors,’’ said Faisal Eissa, general manager for Egypt at Lekela, a Dutch company that has invested in Benban.
+‘’It offers great potential for us and other investors,‘’ said Faisal Eissa, general manager for Egypt at Lekela, speaking of the government’s aim to increase green energy.
+The Amsterdam-headquartered company operates a windmill farm near the Red Sea city of Ras Ghareb.

 Egypt’s New and Renewable Energy Authority claims Benban has already reduced the country’s annual greenhouse emission output.
 But there is still a long way to go.
 In 2020, renewables accounted for 6% of Egypt’s energy consumption, according to the U.S. Energy Information Administration, with petroleum products accounting for 36% and natural gas for 57%.
 Coal accounted for just 1%.

-Note: This story was first published on Nov.
-11, 2022.
-It was updated on Nov.
-12, 2022 to correct that Lekela is a company that operates a wind farm near Egypt’s Red Sea coast.